prof.dr. Bruno Ehrler

 Before moving to Amsterdam, he was a research fellow in the Optoelectronics Group at Cambridge University following post-doctoral work with Professor Sir Richard Friend.
 During this period, he worked on quantum dots, doped metal oxides and singlet fission photovoltaics.
 He obtained his PhD from the University of Cambridge under the supervision of Professor Neil Greenham, studying hybrid solar cells from organic semiconductors and inorganic quantum dots.
 He received his MSci from the University of London (Queen Mary) studying micro-mechanics in the group of Professor David Dunstan.

-- 2017 NWO Vidi Grant for work on hybrid perovskites
+- 2017 NWO Vidi Grant for work on metal halide perovskites

 - since 2014 Group Leader, Hybrid Solar Cell Group, Institute AMOLF, Amsterdam